SimoneGuarino/a-project/readme.md

 # A Project Nodejs
 ## Project deticated to Nodejs

-To start and run the project, use  'ts-node main.ts'
+To start and run the projects, use 'ts-node main.ts'